What Is MRO and Why Is It Important?

 Beyond the raw materials and equipment needed for production, there’s a lot that goes into a company’s ability to keep things running smoothly.

-Facilities need to be kept in good condition, production and transportation equipment needs regular maintenance, personal protective equipment inventory needs to be stocked, as does inventory for hand tools, cleaning supplies and everything in between.
+Facilities need to be kept in good condition, production and transportation equipment needs regular maintenance.
+This is where MRO (Maintenance, Repair, and Operations) becomes crucial.

 What Does MRO Stand For?